-We flew into Leh on the first day of our adventure aboard a very early morning flight from Delhi.
+We flew into Leh on the first day of our adventure aboard a very early morning flight out of Delhi.
 The approach to Leh airport is what could be termed interesting.
-360 degrees of surrounding mountain ranges, a narrow valley and a dusty ex military airstrip to try to land on.
+360 degrees of surrounding mountain ranges (including Stok itself), a narrow valley and a dusty ex military airstrip to try to land on.
 It was a sick bags out and hold onto the seat of your pants kind of a landing!

-After finally clearing the never ending bureaucracy of the airport (which is in more or less lock-down mode due to volatile political tensions in the region) we eventually emerged to grab lifts in a convoy of small taxi vans waiting outside which whisked us through the labyrinth of dusty and bumpy roads to our hotel.
+After eventually clearing the never ending bureaucracy of the airport (which is in more or less lock-down mode due to volatile political tensions in the region) we finally emerged to grab lifts in a convoy of small taxi vans waiting outside which whisked us at speed through the labyrinth of dusty and bumpy roads to our local hotel.

 After a nail biting cab ride that only third world countries can deliver we arrived at our hotel/hostel where we were cordially greeted with traditional prayer scarves by the genial hotel staff.

-Following being fed and watered the rest of the day was spent just sleeping and gaining some much needed R&R. Later after awaking I had a quick walk into town.
+Following on from being fed and watered the rest of the day was spent just sleeping and gaining some much needed R&R. Later after awaking from barely enough sleep I had a quick walk into town.

 Very dusty and muddy with potholes everywhere is the best way to describe the streets of Leh.
 The town is a strange fusion of Indian and Tibetan influenced cultures.
 Many Tibetan refugees have made the town their new home and Buddhist influence abounds through prayer flags, stupas and the Tibetan markets.

 I ended up wandering around one of the many Tibetan Bazaars that litter the town and made a timely investment in some prayer flags, (always good to have as much spiritual support as can be mustered when attempting to climb a 6000m peak).

 Nothing else of much note happened for the rest of the day as this was just one of what would come to be all too familiar acclimatisation days.